-5. MIRAGE ANALOGY FOR THE WORLD, SELF, AGGREGATES, AND DHARMAS a.
-Perceptibility of Forms Contrasted With Imperceptibility of a Mirage ${\bf 052}$
+- 5. Mirage Analogy for the World, Self, Aggregates, and Dharmas - a.
+Perceptibility of Forms Contrasted With Imperceptibility of a Mirage ${\bf 052}$ b.
+The Unreality of the World $^{\mathbf{053}}$

 Forms are such that, one may observe them from a distance, And then, on coming closer, they appear with distinct detail.

-If the forms in a mirage were real,

-Why does one fail to see them at all on drawing up close?
+If the forms in a mirage were real,39 Why does one fail to see them at all on drawing up close?40

-b.
-The Unreality of the World

-If one abides far away from genuine wisdom,

-One straightaway views the world as existing.
+If one abides far away from genuine wisdom, One straightaway views the world as existing.
 On gaining realization of reality, one no longer perceives this.
 It is then found to be signless, just like a mirage.

-c.
-Refutation of the Reality of the Five Aggregates
+- c.
+Refutation of the Reality of the Five Aggregates 054

-Just as a mirage has the appearance of water,

-But is not water, and is not a real entity-
+Just as a mirage has the appearance of water, But is not water, and is not a real entity-

-In this same fashion, the aggregates appear to be a person,

-But are not a person, and are not real dharmas.
+In this same fashion, the aggregates appear to be a person, But are not a person, and are not real dharmas. - d.
+CLINGING TO ILLUSION AS INDICATIVE OF FOOLISHNESS opposes